laravel/docs/controllers.md

 #### Constructor Injection

 The Laravel [service container](/docs/{{version}}/container) is used to resolve all Laravel controllers.
 As a result, you are able to type-hint any dependencies your controller may need in its constructor.
-The dependencies will automatically be resolved and injected into the controller instance:
+The declared dependencies will automatically be resolved and injected into the controller instance:

     <?php